Hayley-Kwok/com3529-assignment/Readme.md

 ## `instrumentedExample` folder

 This folder consist of the manually instrumented version of the subject under tests.
-I have used the `Triangle` , `Calendar` from the lab as a subject for testing.
-For these instrumented version, they have a coveredBranch set to show that which branch is being covered and can be used for the generated Unit test. <br>
+I have used the `Triangle` , `Calendar` and `Bmi` from the lab as a subject for testing.
+For these instrumented version, they have a coveredBranch set to show that which branch is being covered and can be used for the generated Unit test.
+I have also created an extra object (`RandomExample`) that the restricted MCDC cannot cover all the majors for testing.<br>

 ## Generating Test Suite

-The "root" class for this part of the assignment is `TestSuite.java`.
+The "root" class for this part of the assignment is `TestSuite`.
 It takes in a `TestRequirements` object and has one public method `writeToFile` that will write all the testcases corresponds to the restricted & correlated MCDC of the input `TestRequirement` into the filepath specified in the input parameters of the constructor. <br>

 There are two type of test cases that can be generated, `ParameterizedTestCase` and `TestCaseWithCoverBranch`.
 The